kcubeterm/achoz/README.md

 Now need to configure directory where you keep documents and files so that crawler could index it into search engine.

 Add directory in config.json, config.json will be at `~/.achoz/config.json`

-run  `achoz` it will create config file if not exist already
+run  `achoz` it will create config file if not already exist.

 config.json looks like